 Tally up how much you’re spending in each category.
 This will help you to prioritise your spending.

-Step 3: Look at what's coming in
+Step 3: Look at incomings and expenses

-If the margin between what you’re spending and earning is too slim, you’ll need to make some tweaks.
-Work out what you can change, or where you can make trade-offs to live within your means.
+Subtract the average amount you spend from your average income.
+This is the amount you’re left with to either put towards clearing debts or increasing your savings.
+If the margin between what you’re spending and earning is too slim, you may need to make some tweaks.
+Work out what you can change, or where you can make trade-offs, to live within your means.

 Things you should know